jchristn/SuperSimpleTcp/README.md

 - If you need integrated framing, please use WatsonTcp (https://github.com/jchristn/WatsonTcp)
 - If you need discrete control over the number of bytes read from or written to a socket, please use CavemanTcp (https://github.com/jchristn/CavemanTcp)

+I would highly encourage you to fully understand what message framing is and why it's important before using this library: https://blog.stephencleary.com/2009/04/message-framing.html

 ## New in v2.2.1

 - Breaking change; TCP keepalives now disabled by default due to incompatibility and problems on some platforms